freedomcondor/mns2.0/README.md

 where `-r 1` at the end means randomseed 1.
 If there are no `-r 1` specified, a randomseed based on the current time will be automatically used.

 Traverse all `exp_*` and you will see all the mns experiments.

+For detailed information on how python generates argos files, there is a file in `src/scripts/createArgosScenario.py`.
+It is included by each `run.py` file in each `exp` scenario.
+It handles -r, -l, -z option, which is for randomseed, experiment length, and visualization, respectively.
+After getting randomseed and experiment length, python first generates robot initial positions (and other initial setups) and then generate a `.argos` file with the same randomseed, experiment length, and robot initial positions, and call `argos3` with this generated `.argos` file.

 ## other notes